Beauden Barrett looks set to return after Japan stint

 “Like some of our other senior pros, it’s the chance to head away and get a sabbatical then come back.”

-Anthony highlighted it as an area where NZR was hopeful of seeing some of the upcoming players begin to emerge as bona fide test options for incoming coach Scott Robertson.
+Anthony highlighted it as an area where NZR were hopeful to see some of the upcoming players begin to emerge as bona fide test options for incoming coach Scott Robertson.

 In a further surprise, the Crusaders announced that 85-test All Black Codie Taylor will not be available for the start of the Super Rugby season, opting to take a non-playing sabbatical for the majority of the 2024 season.